bcgov/platform-developer-docs/push-pull-artifacts-artifactory.md

 ---
 title: Push and pull artifacts in Artifactory

-description:
+description: Describes how to push and pull artifacts in Artifactory for Docker-type repositories

-keywords:
+keywords: push, pull, Artifactory, docker, artifact, repositories, projects

-page purpose:
+page purpose: Describes how to test your account and pull locally and push and pull artifacts.

-audience:
+audience: technical lead, developer

 author: Jonathan Bond

-content owner:
+content owner: Cailey Jones
 ---
 # Push and pull artifacts in Artifactory
-After you've [set up your Artifactory service account](request-artifactory-repository-or-service-account.md) and possibly have a project and private repository you can start to push and pull artifacts in Artifactory.
+After you've [set up your Artifactory service account](setup-artifactory-service-account-repository-project.md) and possibly have a project and private repository you can start to push and pull artifacts in Artifactory.

 ## Docker images